03 September 2024

 1971-1985

 • Kara-Re dissolves the Regime, granting the municipalities of Earth their autonomy.
-Some embrace libertarian socialism, others revert to capitalism.
+Some embrace libertarian socialism, others revert to capitalism or decay into neo-feudalism.

 1976